PyPSA/pypsa-ariadne/README.md

 The default workflow configured for this repository assumes access to the internal Ariadne2 database.
 Users that do not have the required login details can run the analysis based on the data published during the [first phase of the Ariadne project](https://data.ece.iiasa.ac.at/ariadne/).

 This is possible by providing an additional config to the snakemake workflow.
-For every `snakemake COMMAND` specified in the instructions below, public users may use:
+For every `snakemake COMMAND` specified in the instructions below, public users should use:

 ```
 snakemake --configfile=config/config.public.yaml COMMAND
 ```

+The additional config file specifies the required database, model, and scenario names for Ariadne1.
 If public users wish to edit the default scenario specifications, they should change `scenarios.public.yaml` instead of `scenarios.manual.yaml`.
 More details on using scenarios are given below.

 ## For internal users: Provide login details